-Barbara A. Podell is a Shareholder in the Securities practice group.
+Barbara A. Podell is a Shareholder in the Securities practice group at the Firm.
 She concentrates her practice on securities class action litigation.

 Ms. Podell was one of the Firm’s senior attorneys representing the Pennsylvania State Employees’ Retirement System (“SERS”) as the lead plaintiff in the In re CIGNA Corp.
 Sec.
 Litig., No. 02-CV-8088 (E.D.
-Pa.), a federal securities fraud class action in which SERS moved for, and was appointed, lead plaintiff.
-CIGNA allegedly concealed crucial operational problems, which, once revealed, caused the company’s stock price to fall precipitously.
-The Firm obtained a $93 million settlement.
-This was a remarkable recovery because there were no accounting restatements, government investigations, typical indicators of financial fraud, or insider trading.
-Moreover, the case was settled on the eve of trial (22.7% of losses recovered).
+Pa.), a federal securities fraud class action in which CIGNA allegedly concealed crucial operational problems, which, once revealed, caused the company’s stock price to fall precipitously.
+The Firm obtained a $93 million settlement which was a remarkable recovery because there were no accounting restatements, government investigations, typical indicators of financial fraud, or insider trading.
+The case was settled on the eve of trial (22.7% of losses recovered).